Help centre

 • Keep domain registrar access secure with two-factor authentication.

-• Do not share DNS or Vercel access with people who do not manage your website.
+• Do not share DNS or hosting-provider access with people who do not manage your website.

 • Make sure your business name, logo, and social links match the brand customers already know.